MilesZhao/PGCGM/README.md

 numpy==1.19.5
 scipy==1.6.0

 we recommend that you build a virtural environment running the code.
-Then you just run `sh/gen.sh` to start generate virtual materials.
+Then you just run `sh/gen.sh` to start to generate virtual materials.